 Since its foundation in 1987, the SGM clinic in Langenthal (Switzerland) has been claiming to practice holistic medicine.
 It was therefore also challenged to evaluate and verify this holistic approach in its effectiveness.
 The scientific examination of this holistic approach was a concern from the outset and led in 1991 to the establishment of the Institute for Religious Psychology and Religious Psychopathology on the basis of a foundation of the same name.
 For many years, however, resources and competencies were inadequate to pursue this approach.
 Later, the clinic staff came across scientific work from North America that examined the interaction of medicine and spirituality, so to speak, as an extension of the bio-psycho-social model.
 This new research approach was at the heart of the cilinc's concern.

-In 2005 Professor Koenig was invited to Switzerland and a first research workshop led by him was offered.
+In 2005 the Research Institute invited Professor Koenig to Switzerland, who offered a first research workshop.
 In addition, the Research Institute, in cooperation with the clinic, organized a day seminar on "Faith and Mental Health - Research Results and Clinical Relevance".
 In 2008 the first and in 2010 the second European Conference on Religion, Spirituality and Health (ECRSH) took place.
 Five such conferences have taken place in the meantime.

-"Religion and Health" research has long since spread to Europe and been establishing itself in the Swiss context.
-The organization of numerous congresses and conferences as well as steady research and publication activities helped the research institute to become well networked nationally and internationally.
+Since then, "Religion and Health" research has been spreading to Europe and establishing itself in the Swiss context.
+The organization of numerous congresses and conferences as well as steady research and publication activities helped the Research Institute to become well connected nationally and internationally.

 In recent years, the research institute has been successively developed.
 In 2012, the institute employed a research assistant for the first time.
 Since 2016, an additional staff member in administration has been complementing the research team, which has continuously been strengthened by freelance employees.